bakhtiary/POPA/README.md

 - easier local reasoning about behavior
 - simpler testing and mocking
 - easier onboarding for engineers who already know Python

-## In Short

-POPA is an attempt to build agents the way POJOs encouraged people to build software: with simple, explicit, language-native code first, and only as much abstraction as the problem actually needs.

-## Examples

-See the [examples](./examples) directory for small scripts that show how to define and run POPA agents with normal Python functions.